joze144/.github/profile/README.md

 ## Open Source

-Holaplex is committed to building in the open with all of our services publicly viewable from day 1 and licensed under GNU Affero General Public License v3.0.
+Holaplex is committed to building in the open.
+All of our services have been publicly viewable from Day 1 and licensed under GNU Affero General Public License v3.0.